The Troon and District Family History Society has published a book of Monumental Inscriptions for Craigie.

 Craigie is a relatively small parish lying to the north-east of Prestwick.

 View photographs of Craigie and the surrounding area.

-- The transcription of the section for Craigie from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Craigie from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.